Rushden Lakes shopping development 'threatens town centre trade'

 But Simon Russian, behind the redevelopment of Northampton's Grosvenor Centre, said Rushden Lakes would take its trade.

-He said "We are very concerned."'Need the jobs'
+He said "We are very concerned."

 Mr Russian, head of retail for the Grosvenor Centre, said that while Rushden Lakes was a threat, it would not prevent plans for the Grosvenor Centre from going ahead.